protrex-dev/react-firebase/docs/quickstart.md

-# Getting Started with ReactFire
+# Getting Started with ReactFirebase

 ⚛ + 🔥 = 🌯